Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 “I will surely multiply your pain in childbearing;

 I was fortunate to be present with Sophie at the birth of all of our four children.
 I remember the pain of the contractions she suffered, with each birth.

-Jesus being the alpha and omega, that is being at the beginning of creation, and the end of time, was aware of what was expected of him, in order to bring forgiveness and sanctification to all sinners, for all generations.
+Jesus is the alpha and omega, that is being at the beginning of creation, and the end of time was aware of what was expected of him, in order to bring forgiveness and sanctification to all sinners, for all generations.

 However, Jesus did not dwell on the pain and suffering he would endure on the day he would be crucified.
 Instead, the Lord rejoiced in the Holy Spirit, celebrating that his crucifixion would bring a conviction and understanding to those who believe.
 Such is the will of his Father in heaven, Luke 10:21-24 (ESV):

 Jesus Rejoices in the Father’s Will

 21 In that same hour he rejoiced in the Holy Spirit and said, “I thank you, Father, Lord of heaven and earth, that you have hidden these things from the wise and understanding and revealed them to little children; yes, Father, for such was your gracious will.[a]
 22 All things have been handed over to me by my Father, and no one knows who the Son is except the Father, or who the Father is except the Son and anyone to whom the Son chooses to reveal him.”

 23 Then turning to the disciples he said privately, “Blessed are the eyes that see what you see!
 24 For I tell you that many prophets and kings desired to see what you see, and did not see it, and to hear what you hear, and did not hear it.”